Matt Fax: Debut album and further releases (2017–present)

 2017 saw Matt releasing less music than the past years.
 He released the EP Circles/Aura Lusia on 3 February and it was heavily supported by Pete Tong on BBC Radio 1, and Avicii on his radio show LE7ELS.
 His following release, "Phantom", was supported by Armin van Buuren in his radio how A State of Trance.
 During the year, he played alongside Madeon, Aazar and Kristian Nairn at the Bypass club in Geneva.

 During the summer, Matt teased about forthcoming releases.
 In late July, he announced "Amnesiac", the first single from his debut album Contrast.
 The single was released on 4 August.
 The following single "Close 2 U" was released on 1 September and was reviewed as 8.0/10 by DJ Mag.
 The full album was released on 6 October on Colorize and was streamed over 1 million time within a month on Spotify.
 Following the release, he was invited to Amsterdam to play a 20-minute guest mix and take part in an interview with Armin van Buuren on his radio show A State of Trance, making him the youngest guest on the show.

 2018 saw him remixing high profile artists, such as Armin van Buuren, Andy Moor and tyDi.
 On 6 April, he played at the Ministry of Sound in London for the 10 Years of Enhanced Music.
 He also launched his Progressive House alias Matters, to focus on trance music under Matt Fax.
 His first EP Moves has been supported by Above & Beyond, Aly & Fila, Ruben de Ronde and Will Atkinson and accumulated over 300,000 streams on Spotify.
 The later Roof Park EP, has been reviewed as 8.0/10 by DJ Mag.

 In October, Matt announced a collaboration with Grammy Award-nominated producer BT called "The Noetic".
 The single has been released on Armin van Buuren's label A State of Trance.

 In 2019, he played at the A State of Trance 900 festival on 23 February and other shows around the world, including Japan.
-His single "To the Ground" was rated 9.0/10 by DJ Mag, and has been included in the rotation playlist on Sirius XM Diplo's Revolution and Radio FG.
+His single "To the Ground" was rated 9.0/10 by DJ Mag, and has been included in the rotation playlist on SiriusXM Diplo's Revolution and Radio FG.
 DJ supports for the track includes Tiesto, Lane 8, Diplo, Gareth Emery and Simon Patterson, among others.
 The track has also been used in various advertising commercials, such as Jaguar or John F. Kennedy Center for the Performing Arts.

 On 24 April 2020, Matt released his second studio album, Progressions.